Datasets

 # Dataset File Uploads

-• cnvrg user interface (UI): for small dataset files limited to 20MB each upload instance.
+• AI Studio user interface (UI): for small Dataset files where each upload instance is limited to 20MB.

-• cnvrg command line interface (CLI): for files greater than 20MB but less than 5GB.
+• AI Studio command line interface (CLI): for files greater than 20MB but less than 5GB.

-The cnvrg UI suffices to upload small dataset files.
-Complete the following steps to create a new dataset:
+The AI Studio UI suffices to upload small Dataset files.
+Complete the following steps to create a new Dataset:

 1. Navigate to the Datasets tab.